-In March, 2014, Treehouse invited me to Orlando to record a series of videos and screencasts to guide students through using Core Data to build a diary app for iOS.
+In March, 2014, Treehouse invited me to Orlando to record a series of videos and screencasts to guide students through using Core Data to build an iOS diary app.

-I’ve also given in-person workshops on subjects ranging from the basics of iOS development to functional reactive programming in Swift.
+I’ve given other, in-person workshops on subjects ranging from the basics of iOS development to functional reactive programming in Swift, beginning in 2011.

 I began speaking in the Toronto CocoaHeads group.
-Eventually, I started submitting proposals to conferences.
+I soon began submitting proposals to conferences.
 Today, I’ve spoken all over the world on a variety of subjects relating to software development, team development, and open source software.